 Already 12:15 p.m.!
-Having just arrived at the Book Fair, I had met a former flatmate and one hour later we were still sitting over a coffee in the food mall right after the entrance.
+Just arrived at the Book Fair, I had met a former flatmate and one hour later we were still sitting over a coffee in the food mall right after the entrance.
 The chat was really nice but the look at the time made me somewhat unhappy.
 The mini language course was over now.
 How I would have loved to learn a bit of Japanese!

 Not a place to be bored